Blogs

 So, What Now?

-Like all of us, Annika and Maddy’s lives have been put on hold.
-Uniquely, the journey of adjusting their lives to accommodate their health needs doesn’t stop once the coronavirus has passed.
-However, through finding the support of a community and keeping an unrelenting eye towards the future, these two continue to redefine what it means to be young and rare.
+Like all of us, Maddy’s life have been put on hold.
+Uniquely, the journey of adjusting her life to accommodate her health needs doesn’t stop once the coronavirus has passed.
+However, through finding the support of a community and keeping an unrelenting eye towards the future, Maddy continues to redefine what it means to be young and rare.

 Stay Connected